valerianoaiello/Positive-Thompson-knots/README.md

 a natural number $k$ and a numpy vector $v=(a_0,a_1, ..., a_n)$ as an input and returns a permutations as a list (the elements of the list are the distict cycles of the permutation).
 The number $k$ is the number of leaves in the minimal representative in terms of ternary tree diagrams, while $v$ represents the exponents that appear in the description the element as  $x_0^{a_0}\cdots x_n^{a_n}$.

+### dataset_creation.py

+This file contains three functions.
+One is "create_dataset", whose inputs are a numpy array "monoid_elements" (containing all the vectors representing the positive elements that we will put dataset) and a string "csv_path" (containing the path of the csv to be created).
+Another is "reduce_data_set".
+This function takes the whole data set "data_final.csv" and produces a dataset of smaller height and width.
+It takes two inputs "height", "width", "csv_path" (the path of the csv file containing all the data).
+Finally, the function "plot_data" is a function that plots the data contained in the csv file (stored in the input variable "csv_path").
+It also determines the largest and smallest class of permutations in the file.

 We explored the permutations of elements with selected values of width and height.
 The results are stored in csv files and presented in [AiIo].